VSENTHAMIZHAN/Blockchain-based-image-authorization/README.md

 ### 4. Backend Setup

-Copy the contents of .env.example to backend/.env, or alternatively, select a sender address and its corresponding private key from the accounts provided by the Hardhat terminal.
+Copy the contents of backend/.env.example to backend/.env, or alternatively, select a sender address and its corresponding private key from the accounts provided by the Hardhat terminal.

 ```bash
 cd backend